 #3 Baking soda

 Mix a teaspoon of soda in a glass of water.
-Drink approximately 5 glasses over the course of one day.
+Drink about 3 glasses over the course of one day.
 This cocktail tastes nasty!
 But I bet you could find baking soda even in the smallest supermarket and in the most pantries.

 Don’t use baking soda if pregnant and do not overdose.
-Ingesting too much baking soda can cause brain damage!
+Baking soda can lead to life-threatening complications when misused.
 If you noticed signs of vomiting, nausea or abdominal pain stop taking soda and get medical help ASAP.

 #4 Apple cider vinegar

 Apple cider vinegar is a known folk remedy for UTI.
-Mix 2 Tbsp of raw apple cider vinegar in 8oz of water and drink each hour (OK to add raw honey to make the taste more bearable).
+Mix 2 Tbsp of raw apple cider vinegar in 8oz of water and drink 4-5 times a day (OK to add raw honey to make the taste more bearable).
+This could be extremely upsetting for folks with a sensitive stomach so watch out for that and stop if you feel unwell.

 Use the juice of a fresh lemon half in a glass of water (OK to add a bit of raw honey).
 Drink every hour.

-Any of the above cocktails are going to help you to alkalize your urine, that in return should help you to flush the bacteria and reduce the symptoms of UTI.
+Any of the above cocktails are going to help you to alkalize your urine, that in return should help you to reduce the symptoms of UTI.
 Remember to avoid coffee, alcohol, soda, and anything with sugar.

 If you have any parsley or parsley tablets available you can start taking them to see if this helps with your symptoms.
 Parsley contains several flavonoids (such as apiin and luteolin), and its essential oil contains apiol and myristicin that have antibacterial properties.